-The bloggers who were truly making it weren’t just sharing about their trips.
+The bloggers who were truly making it and who were monetizing their blogs from day one weren’t just sharing about their trips.

 They had a blog planning template in mind and were sharing with purpose and they were growing a community around a clear mission, crafting content that fulfilled this mission and they were offering products and services that even further fulfilled this mission.

-And this really has become the heart of everything I do in my business and everything I teach in my online courses, when I speak at conferences and on this podcast.
+And this really has become the heart of everything I do in my business and everything I teach in my online blogging courses, when I speak at conferences, and on this podcast.

 Look, there are many different tactics out there for growing a blog — some ethical, some not.

 And if you’re someone interested in creating a blog and business that makes an impact and focuses on community, then I just want you to really know you’re in the right place.